camsenec/classical-cipher-breaker/README.md

 :
 ```

-Second, if the message you inputted is encrypted by substitution cipher, you might get a meaningful text.
+Second, if the message you have is encrypted by substitution cipher, you might get a meaningful text.
 ```
 Substitute
 -----------------------------------------------------------